hellomohitepam/Best-Practice-/10-strategy.md

 The one who use the algo are client class, strategies are like talking, walking

+# Common Issues Without Strategy
+* Large if-else or switch statements
+* Multiple subclasses for each variation of behavior
+* Tight coupling between behavior and the object
+* Violations of Open/Closed Principle

 ```java
 // --- Strategy Interface for Walk ---
 interface WalkableRobot {